 Location: Savanna Bay, Virgin Gorda

-This morning we woke up to a beautiful sunrise in Savanna Bay.
-After breakfast, the Neptunes left the boat to begin their program and the Dolphins came over to our boat.
+This morning we woke up to a beautiful sunrise in Savannah Bay.
+After breakfast, the Neptunes left the boat to begin their program, and the Dolphins came over to our boat.
 We all did a morning dive and practiced compass navigation with our buddies.
 It was great getting to meet and dive with a whole new group of people!
 After, we learned more about the Earth’s oceans.
 Did you know that 71% of the Earth’s surface is ocean?
 That is why it is so important for us to conserve and protect all of the marine life!
 For lunch, we ate delicious PB&J sandwiches.
 We then explored the beaches and studied the differences in biodiversity between the windward and leeward sides of the island.
-We were fortunate enough to see 3 juvenile lemon sharks and a small sea turtle near shore.
-After the Dolphins all hung out on our boat and we learned how to drive a dinghy and did water sports.
+We were fortunate enough to see three juvenile lemon sharks and a small sea turtle near shore.
+After the Dolphins all hung out on our boat, and we learned how to drive a dinghy and did water sports.
 Tonight, we’re going to watch the sunset while we eat chili and rice for dinner.
 I can’t believe that we are almost a quarter of the way through camp!